San Diego Fire–Rescue Department: Truck companies

 A Truck Company is tasked with rescue, raising ladders, ventilation, forcible entry, securing utilities among many other essential duties which support Engine Companies during the extinguishment of structure fires and emergency incidents.
 A truck company can be thought of as a giant mobile tool box with specialized equipment, ground ladders and a large aerial ladder with the ability to flow water from.
 SDFD operates a combination of rear-mount aerial apparatus and tractor-drawn aerial apparatus.

 SDFD Truck companies carry a selection of ladders, including a mounted aerial ladder and a minimum of 163 ft of ground ladders.
 Truck companies also carry an assortment of hand tools, salvage and overhaul equipment, hydraulically powered rescue tools, high & low angle rope rescue equipment, ventilation fans, portable generators, lighting, chain saws, circular saws, and a variety of electric power tools and saws.

 SDFD Truck companies are staffed by four crew members: An officer (Captain), Driver (Engineer), and two firefighters.

 US&R companies

 Housed at stations 2 and 41, US&R companies are staffed by members of SDFD's Technical Rescue Team, and perform traditional responsibilities of a Heavy Rescue company.
-US&R companies respond to all greater alarm fires in the City of San Diego, and all High Rise alarms.
-US&R companies also respond to various rescues such as vehicle, swift-water, confined space, trench, structure collapse, vertical and other miscellaneous rescues.
-US&R apparatus have a pre plumbed hydraulic power unit capable of running Amkus and Hurst power tools and an on-board air compressor for air actuated tools.
+The US&R companies respond to all greater alarm fires in the City of San Diego, and all High Rise & Widerise alarms.
+US&R companies also respond to various NFPA 2500 technical rescues such as rope rescues, passenger vehicle, large/heavy vehicle, floodwater, swift-water, confined space, trench, structure collapse, industrial, heavy machinery, large animal rescues, tower and other miscellaneous rescues to provide technician level support.
+US&R apparatus are typed as OES Type 1 Urban Search & Rescue Apparatus and carry the complement of equipment and personnel to meet those requirements.